Your Digital Resource Library

 If you have a MindWise Screening Site, add your URL to the white box on any of the below posters to direct people to take a free screening.

 Talking about behavioral health and suicide prevention in emails and on social media is a great way to reach people where they are.
-If you have a MindWise Screening Site, just add your URL to the caption of applicable images to direct people to take a free screening.
+If you have a MindWise Screening Site, add your URL to the caption of applicable images to direct people to take a free screening.

 © 2020 MindWise Innovations®, a service of Riverside Community Care.